Deciding to Join the Air Force: Officer or Enlisted Programs

 All of the Air Force enlisted commissioning programs are very competitive.
 In fact, it's probably harder to get a commission in the Air Force than any other service branch.
 Except for rated commissions (pilot, navigator, air battle manager), the Air Force likes their officers to have technical or "hard science" degrees, such as aerospace engineering, physics, computer science, or chemistry.
 The Air Force also likes their officers to have a very high college GPA (3.2 or above is considered competitive).

-For pilots, while a technical degree is not required, one still needs a very high GPA, and high score on the Pilot / Navigator sections of the Air Force Officer Qualifying Test (AFOQT) to be selected.
+For pilots, while a technical degree is not required, one still needs a very high GPA, and a high score on the Pilot/Navigator sections of the Air Force Officer Qualifying Test (AFOQT) to be selected.

 Other Air Force enlisted commissioning programs include becoming a full-time student in a college with an active Air Force ROTC detachment.
-You can pursue a bachelor's or higher degree and will be commissioned as a second lieutenant upon graduation and completion of the two-year program.
+You can pursue a bachelor's or higher degree and will Academy. as a second lieutenant upon graduation and completion of the two-year program.

 You will then be returned to active duty (typically within 60 days of commissioning).
 Since the military paid in full your college bill, as well as paid you your monthly salary, you owe the Air Force four years of service as an officer.
 To be qualified for the programs below, you need to be competitive with a high college grade-point average, Air Force Officer Qualification Test (AFOQT) score, commander recommendations, EPRs (Enlisted Performance Reports), military decorations, and other aspects of the member's military records.